sanyagangwani/Learning-Management-System-Discussion-Board/README.md

 ## Description

 The first option is to implement a learning management system discussion board.
-These discussion boards allow instructors to post prompts and students replying with their responses.
+These discussion boards allow instructors to post prompts and students to reply.

 Looking for an example?
 Navigate to the Brightspace discussion forums!

 Reminder: This program is a concurrent solution.
 That is, multiple users must be able to access the application at once.
 This also has network IO and full GUI.
-Users are able to interact with the application and utilize all the required features via the GUI.
+Users can interact with the application and utilize all the required features via the GUI.

 ## Instructions